malramsay64/phd-thesis/05_Crystal_Melting/results.md

-Both the Wilson--Frenkel and the Semi-empirical density functional theories of growth include a term for a transport coefficient, which is normally the diffusion constant $D$. [@Jackson2002] In the case of the Trimer molecule, we have both the translational diffusion constant $D_t$ and the rotational diffusion constant $D_r$,
+Both the Wilson--Frenkel and the Semi-empirical density functional theories of growth include a term for a transport coefficient, which is normally the diffusion constant $D$. [@Jackson2002]
+@Ediger2008 has noted that the viscosity is not an appropriate transport coefficient on account of the dynamic heterogeneities present at low temperatures.
+In the case of the Trimer molecule, we have both the translational diffusion constant $D_t$ and the rotational diffusion constant $D_r$,